-If you do not want your confidential patient information to be used for research and planning, you can choose to opt out by using one of the following:
+If you do not want your confidential patient information to be used for research and planning, you can choose to opt-out by using one of the following:

-- Online service patients registering need to know their NHS number or their postcode as registered at their GP practice - Telephone service 0300 303 5678 which is open Monday to Friday between 0900 and 1700
+- Online service patients registering need to know their NHS number or their postcode as registered at their GP practice - Telephone service 0300 303 5678 which is open Monday to Friday between 0900 and 1700 - NHS App for use by patients aged 13 and over (95% of surgeries are now connected to the NHS App).
+The app can be downloaded from the App Store or Google play - "Print and post" registration form: https://assets.nhs.uk/prod/documents/Manage_your_choice_1.1.pdf

-- NHS App for use by patients aged 13 and over (95% of surgeries are now connected to the NHS App).
-The app can be downloaded from the App Store or Google play - "Print and post" registration form: https://assets.nhs.uk/prod/documents/Manage_your_choice_1.1.pdf - Photocopies of proof of applicant's name (e.g., passport, UK driving licence etc.) and address (e.g., utility bill, payslip etc.) need to be sent with the application.
-It can take up to 14 days to process the form once it arrives at NHS, PO Box 884, Leeds, LS1 9TZ. - Getting a healthcare professional to assist patients in prison or other secure settings to register an opt-out choice.
-For patients detained in such settings, guidance is available on NHS Digital and a proxy form is available to assist in registration.
+Photocopies of proof of applicant's name (e.g., passport, UK driving licence etc.) and address (e.g., utility bill, payslip etc.) need to be sent with the application.
+It can take up to 14 days to process the form once it arrives at NHS, PO Box 884, Leeds, LS1 9TZ.

+• Getting a healthcare professional to assist patients in prison or other secure settings to register an opt-out choice.
+For patients detained in such settings, guidance is available on NHS E webpage titled Guidance for detained and secure estates.